ambroseL/Architecture_Pattern/README.md

   return new EntityObj(this->physicsComponent->Clone(), this->graphicsComponent->Clone(),new std::string(this->id->c_str()));
 }
 ```
-Then every model class inherited from it would have a `Clone()` function as well, though it may override it as necessary when it has extra members besides the inherited ones.
+Then every model class inherited from it would have a `Clone()` function as well, though it may override it as necessary when there are extra members besides the inherited ones.
 Now we need a `spawner` to spawn our objects.
 In `ObjSpawner.cpp`, we define:

 ```C++
 EntityObj* ObjSpawner::spawnEntity()